 To Our Last Breath

-The man in the above picture is Abba Kovner, and in it he is speaking to members of the IDF as they prepare to win Israel’s independence in 1948.
+The man in the above picture is this week’s Israeli You Should Know.
+His name is Abba Kovner, and he is speaking to members of the IDF as they prepare to win Israel’s independence in 1948, 75 years ago.
 Kovner would go on to help Israel win her freedom, and then become a beloved poet for the people of Israel.
-But before that, Kovner helped lead Jewish partisans in an uprising against the Nazis in the Vilna Ghetto.
+But before that, he helped lead Jewish partisans in an uprising against the Nazis in the Vilna Ghetto.

 Let us not go like sheep to the slaughter, Jewish youth!
 Do not believe those who are deceiving you.
 Out of 80,000 Jews of the Jerusalem of Lithuania, only 20,000 remain.